aimslut/video-guide-deprecated/README.md

 In the future I'll be playing around with settings more and being able to get actual quantitative data for each of the settings and how they impact performance along with visual fidelity.

 ## Streaming Settings
 This works well specifically for my setup, and if you don't have a particularly strong CPU, I'd advise to use some NVENC based settings which I'll add after the CPU x264 settings.
+If you're only able to stream at lower bitrates, try to stick to **NVENC** encoding as it performs better at lower bitrates.
+Also, if you don't have much network bandwidth, ie <20Mbps, use NVENC on Twitch.
+Twitch uses the source quality of your stream, however youtube does live transcoding and will *almost* always give you lower quality due to their own compression algorithms.

+Twitch also has a soft-cap for non-partners at 8Mbps.
+It is indeed possible to stream up to 14.7Mbps as a non-partner, but only viewers who join before the livestream starts will be able to view at this bitrate.
+Anyone who joins later will get a stream that's been compressed down to ~6Mbps.

+### CPU Presets
 *   **Encoder** - x264 - Personally I record already using NVENC at the same time, and due to the way OBS works, I don't want to use additional PCI-e bandwidth for this.
 *   **Enforce Settings** - Disabled - Allows you to increase your bitrate past 6500, the limit for non-partnered streamers is 8000Kbps.
 *   **Rescale Output** - Unchecked currently - Personal preference mainly.